einsweniger/viscom_framework/report/chapters/04_stahp.rst

 My requested fixes were included in the most recent version of the Core Specification.

 The beamer rig in the lab is awful to use.
-I've written several powershell scripts to make synchronization and execution faster, but there's still room for improvment.
+I've written several powershell scripts to make synchronization and execution faster, but there's still room for improvement.
-Windows' headstrong behaviour to "improve user experience" at the most inconvenient times stands quite contraty to what I'd expect from a stable development environment.
+Windows' headstrong behaviour to "improve user experience" at the most inconvenient times stands quite contrary to what I'd expect from a stable development environment.
 That's why I've decided to develop on Linux, knowing that some code will have to be ported for Windows later.

 Final Thoughts
 --------------

-I'm pretty statisfied with the Introspection API and the underlying system for interacting with OpenGL.
+I'm pretty satisfied with the Introspection API and the underlying system for interacting with OpenGL.
 I've put much work into it and hope that it will help others in understanding, teaching and experimenting with OpenGL and Shaders.
 I might develop it further to create a standalone library with some examples.
 Documentation is almost finished: it needs a little polishing, otherwise it's good to go.

-The visuals that I've produced leave me unstatisfied.
+The visuals that I've produced leave me unsatisfied.
 I would have liked to make it more appealing and finish some of my ideas, but there was not enough time.